OpenRiak/riak_kv/docs/QueryAPI.md

 Assuming there are multiple vnodes per CPU core in the cluster, all CPU cores may be potentially used in the fulfillment of the query.
 Fair use of CPU cores is controlled by the Erlang scheduler not through the use of queues within the database.
 In most mid-size clusters, 10M to 100M index entries can be scanned per second - however frequent use of queries which scan more than 1M index entries per second may have an impact on overall cluster performance.

 Index entries are stored in blocks of around 30 entries, so there is minimal difference between scanning 1 entry per vnode, and scanning 100.
 Each block must be decompressed and deserialised every time the block is scanned, there is no caching of deserialised index entries.
-The only caching between queries is of a small amount of block metadata and natural promotion to the file system page cache.
+The only caching between queries is of a small amount of block metadata and natural promotion of blocks to the file system page cache.

 > Spare memory will improve query performance by reducing disk wait times, but no database memory is ring-fenced for caching scanned index entries.

 ### Filtering

 The filtering stage requires the application of an optional filter, to validate projected attributes overloaded on the index entry to filter the result in or out of the query.
-The standard way of filtering projected attributes is through the combination of an `evaluation_expression` to extract the attributes required by the `filter_expression`.
+The standard way of filtering projected attributes is through the combination of an `evaluation_expression` (to extract the attributes) and a `filter_expression` (to test the attributes against query conditions).

 > The overhead of combining an `evaluation_expression` and a `filter_expression` is normally between 20% and 60% depending on the complexity of the expressions.
 Queries with a filter will generally only be able to process between **200K and 500K entries per CPU-core per second**.

 Filtering results will reduce the cost of downstream processes significantly, especially deduplication, sorting and deserialisation.
-These costs though are dependent on the accumulation_option, the `raw_count` option only has minimal downstream costs.
+These costs though are dependent on the `accumulation_option`, but only the `raw_count` option has minimal downstream costs.

 > When using any `accumulation_option` other than `raw_count`, being more specific in the evaluation and filter of index entries will probably improve performance - regardless of the complexity of the required expressions.

 ### Buffering

-Once a result has been filtered it is added to the local (per-vnode) buffer for that query.
-The buffer will aggregate results, and then for large queries periodically (based on the count of results added to the buffer) send interim result sets back to the query server collating results for the cluster.
+Once a result has been filtered it is added to the local per-vnode buffer for that query.
+The buffer will aggregate results, and then for large queries periodically (based on the count of results added to the buffer) send interim result sets back to the query server - the process collating results across the cluster.
 The query buffer will wait to receive a reply from the server before proceeding.

-> The number of concurrent CPU cores that may be used by a query will be constrained by the delay awaiting an acknowledgement from the central query server.
-This will depend on network latency within the cluster and the work required in the collation phase for the chosen `accumulation_option`.
-Low latency clusters returning `raw_count` should normally scale to make use of **o(100) CPU cores per query**.
+> The number of concurrent CPU cores that may be used by a query will be constrained by the delay awaiting an acknowledgement from the query server.
+This delay will depend on network latency within the cluster and the work required in the collation phase for the chosen `accumulation_option`.
+Lower latency clusters returning `raw_count` should normally scale to make use of **o(100) CPU cores per query**.
 Higher latency clusters using `keys`, `count` or `term_with_keys` may not scale beyond **o(10) CPU cores per query**.

 If `keys`, or `count` or `term_with_count` are used as the `accumulation_option` there is a need to deduplicate the results.
 For `keys` this deduplication will occur centrally at the query_server; but this will have a significant impact on query performance as the number of filtered results grows.